lah7/ubuntu-mate-online-tour/README.md

 Originally based on the [Ubuntu Online Tour](https://launchpad.net/ubuntu-online-tour).

-## Abandoned!
-This project is not actively maintained anymore, but feel free to contribute if you think we can reboot this.
+**ABANDONED: This project was an experiment for Ubuntu MATE, but has been discontinued.**

 ### Objectives: